Annual Report 2016

 The adoption and implementation of corporate governance is the direct responsibility of the Board of Directors, and this endeavour is in line with the policies of regulatory authorities and statutory requirements in the Kingdom of Bahrain and other countries where BBK operates.

-Risk appetite is the level and type of risk that the Bank is willing to assume to achieve its strategic and business objectives, keeping in perspective the obligations to its stakeholders.
+Risk appetite is the level and type of risk that the Bank is willing to assume in order to achieve its strategic and business objectives, keeping in perspective the obligations to its stakeholders.

 BBK’s shares are listed on the Bahrain Bourse.
 The Bank has issued 1,081,647,952 equity shares, each with a face value of 100 fils.
 All shares are fully paid.

-The Annual Ordinary General Meeting (AGM) and Extraordinary General Meeting (EGM) were held on 20 March 2018.
+Annual Ordinary General Meeting and Extraordinary General Meeting

 The Board’s composition is based on the Bank’s Memorandum of Association and Articles of Association, and comprises 12 members.
 The Board represents a mix of high-level professional skills and expertise.
 Furthermore, in compliance with corporate governance requirements, the Board Committees consist of members with adequate professional background and experience.
 Consequently, the Board has five independent Directors.
 The Board periodically reviews its composition and the contribution of Directors and Committees.